manuelbaum/PRIMO/README.md

-PRIMO - PRobabilistic Inference MOdule
+PRIMO - PRobabilistic Inference MOdules
 ========

 This is a probabilistic inference module for Python.
 The aim